rajatmodi62/apm/README.md

 This achievement reflects the collective effort of many brilliant minds and supporters, and we are deeply grateful for their contributions.
 We are greatly indebted to the contributions of Vonn Neumann to theory of self-reproducing automata and Alan Turing's Morphogenesis.

 We are grateful to Sindy Lowe's [work](https://github.com/loeweX/RotatingFeatures) for help in organizing our codebase.

+There are many conversations and emails which went behind this work.
+That is a story best told in-person respecting the mutual identities of everyone involved and honoring academic tradition/professionalism.